-2. Uncertainty about the inflation persistence
+B. Uncertainty about the Inflation Persistence

-We now conduct similar analyses regarding uncertainty about the inflation persistence θ .
-Since we allow the parameter θ to lie anywhere in the interval [0, 1], we assume that the central bank's prior belief about θ is formed with a beta distribution or a uniform distribution, whose probability densities of continuous random variables take on values in the interval [0, 1].
-36 As shown in Figure 11 [1], the variance of the uniform distribution is greater than that of the beta distribution, and the inflation coefficient α that minimizes the loss is greater in the former than in the latter.
-This means that as the variance of the parameter θ (i.e., the degree of uncertainty faced by the BOJ) increases, the inflation coefficient of the policy rule increases.
-In other words, Brainard conservatism does not hold when there exists uncertainty about the inflation persistence.
-If the inflationary (or deflationary) buds are not nipped today, they may grow into greater than expected inflation (or deflation) tomorrow.
+We now conduct similar analyses regarding uncertainty about the inflation persistence $\theta$ .
+Since we allow the parameter $\theta$ to lie anywhere in the interval [0,1], we assume that the central bank's prior belief about $\theta$ is formed with a beta substantially change the optimal values of those coefficients.

+distribution or a uniform distribution, whose probability densities of continuous random variables take on values in the interval [0,1].
+As shown in Chart 12 (1), the variance of the uniform distribution is greater than that of the beta distribution, and the inflation coefficient $\alpha$ which minimizes the loss is greater in the former than in the latter.
+This means that as the variance of the parameter $\theta$ (i.e. the degree of uncertainty faced by the BOJ) increases, the inflation coefficient of the policy rule increases.
+In other words, the Brainard conservatism does not hold when there exists uncertainty about the inflation persistence.
+If the inflationary (or deflation) buds are not nipped today, they may grow into greater inflation (or deflation) tomorrow than expected.
 Therefore, excess inflation (or deflation) should be nipped in the bud today to the greatest possible extent by implementing an aggressive monetary policy.
-This finding is consistent with the simple dynamic model explained in Section II.A.2.
-Thus, the conclusion is that regardless of what weight criteria are adopted for the loss function, the BOJ's actual monetary policy ($\alpha = 1.6$) was too conservative under uncertainty about the inflation persistence.
+This finding is consistent with the simple dynamic model explained in Chapter 2 (1) B. Thus the conclusion is that regardless of what weight criteria are adopted for the loss function, the BOJ's actual monetary policy ( $\alpha = 1.6$ ) was too conservative under uncertainty about the inflation persistence.